-All candidates for Associate of Arts, Associate of Science, Associate of Applied Science degrees and certificates are required to participate in an outcomes assessment activity prior to graduation.
+All candidates for Associate of Arts, Associate of Science, Associate Degree in Nursing, Associate of Applied Science degrees and certificates are required to participate in an outcomes assessment activity prior to graduation.
 This targets the student's specific program of study (major) and may include portfolios, exit interviews, papers, comprehensive exams, etc. A summary of the program assessment components is available on the college's website (ewc.wy.edu/program-assessment-components/).